 Time Tracker for Linux

-Track all 24 hours of your day — not just work.
-A free personal time tracker desktop app to help you balance work, health, hobbies, and family.
+A native Linux time tracker that covers all 24 hours of your day — not just work.
+A free desktop app to help you balance work, health, hobbies, and family, packaged as AppImage, .deb, and .rpm.

 64-bit · x86_64 · AppImage works on any distro